- Exposure: 5 seconds @ f/8

 Hunting Season and Whitaker Point.

 From September through February, deer and bear hunting season in the Ozarks makes hiking a bit more interesting.
 I sometimes see hunters riding by the trailhead on ATVs.
 In fact, hearing an occasional gunshot in the distant background is not unusual.
 Honestly, as long as one keeps to the trail, I don’t see much reason for concern.
-In any event, it’s wise to wear bright colors during hunting season.
-See the Ozarks Highlands Trail Association website for more information.
+In any event, it’s wise to wear bright colors during the hunting season.
+Visit the forest service website for more information.

 The fall season at Whitaker Point is very congested.